2.4. Prepare SD card

 Note

-If the file system size has not changed, you can try to manually run the command:
+If the file system size has not changed, try running the command manually:

 root@rp-f03dee:~# sudo resize2fs /dev/mmcblk0p2